 Cars like these are most often used as family carry-alls, and that means that a comfortable ride is very high on the list of priorities.
 The Tiguan does a pretty decent job, too.
 The ride does have a slightly firm edge to it on particularly rutted road surfaces, but it always stays smooth enough to keep your and your brood comfy and relaxed.
 The front-wheel drive versions we drove stayed smoother than the four-wheelers, but none of them will have you wincing.
 That includes the R-Line, which has a suspension that’s lowered by 15mm, but even so, there’s no deterioration in comfort.

 So far, we’ve only had the chance to try a couple of the several engines available.
-The first of these is the 150 horsepower 2.0-litre turbodiesel that will undoubtedly be the biggest-seller.
+The first of these is the 150-horsepower 2.0-litre turbodiesel.
 Despite the Tiguan’s hefty body mass, the engine is more than capable of hauling the car around in a reasonably purposeful manner, although it doesn’t quite feel as quick or as muscular as the power output suggests.
 Things do feel a bit perkier if you can live without four-wheel drive, though.
 The six-speed manual gearbox you get as standard has a nice slick action, and you can also have the car with a seven-speed twin-clutch automatic transmission.
 It’s smooth enough, but the changes can occasionally feel a little slow and laboured, and there's an irritating - and sometimes slightly alarming - hesitancy when you're pulling away from a standstill.
 We’d stick with the manual.